apostrophecms/apostrophe-documentation/reference/apostrophe-utils/index.md

 problematic when UTF8 characters may be present.
 ### truncatePlaintext(*str*, *length*, *pruneStr*) *[api]*

+Truncate a plaintext string at the specified number of characters without breaking words if possible, see underscore.string's prune function, of which this is a copy (but replacing RegExp with XRegExp for better UTF-8 support)

 ### escapeHtml(*s*, *options*) *[api]*
 Escape a plaintext string correctly for use in HTML.
-If { pretty: true } is in the options object, newlines become br tags, and URLs become links to those URLs.
+If `{ pretty: true }` is in the options object, newlines become br tags, and URLs become links to those URLs.
 Otherwise we just do basic escaping.

-If { single: true } is in the options object, single-quotes are escaped, otherwise double-quotes are escaped.
+If `{ single: true }` is in the options object, single-quotes are escaped, otherwise double-quotes are escaped.

-For bc, if the second argument is truthy and not an object, { pretty: true } is assumed.
+For bc, if the second argument is truthy and not an object, `{ pretty: true }` is assumed.
 ### htmlToPlaintext(*html*) *[api]*
-Convert HTML to true plaintext, with all entities decoded
+Convert HTML to true plaintext, with all entities decoded.
 ### capitalizeFirst(*s*) *[api]*
+Capitalize the first letter of a string.
 ### cssName(*camel*) *[api]*
 Convert other name formats such as underscore and camelCase to a hyphenated css-style name.
-KEEP IN SYNC WITH BROWSER SIDE VERSION
 ### camelName(*s*) *[api]*
 Convert a name to camel case.